gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ++++++++++++++++++

 Now please move on the db-node where we have to install the MySQL server.
-In oder to do that please execute:
+In order to do that please execute:

 ::